 - Reviewing and approving the annual and quarterly capital and operating plans and budgets.

-- Reviewing and approving major deviations from the capital and operating plans and budgets.
+- Reviewing and approving significant deviations from the capital and operating plans and budgets.

-- Monitoring the integrity and quality of the Corporation's financial statements and approval of their disclosure.
+- Overseeing the integrity and quality of the Corporation's financial statements and approval of their disclosure.

 - Reviewing the general content of, and the Audit Committee's report on the financial aspects of, the Corporation's Management Discussion & Analysis, information circulars, annual information forms, annual reports, offering memorandums and prospectuses, and other documents required to be disclosed or filed by the Corporation and approving same for public disclosure and filing with regulatory authorities.